Daniel7Fallon/WalkieTalkieLLM/README.txt

 -Created TTSSession, textToSpeech method takes phrase and returns a HTTPResponse<InputStream> of the .mp3 file.
 -Created AudioManager for calling textToSpeech and interacting with files related to audio, i.e. storing mp3's and maintaining index file.
 -Massive refactoring of code to remove god-classes and feature-envy, poor code purpose and the likes.

+Sprint 7:
+- Created LessonSectionType for robust parsing of lesson schedule.
+- Created LessonSectionBuilder for management of final lesson construction.
+- Added extensive Javadoc documentation for ease of use and understanding.